ScanIP: Life sciences

-Simpleware ScanIP generates high-quality 3D models from image data suitable for a wide range of design and simulation applications related to the life sciences.
+Simpleware ScanIP generates high-quality 3D models from image data suitable for a wide range of design and simulation applications related to life sciences.
 Image data from sources like MRI and CT can be visualised, analysed, segmented and quantified, before being exported as CAD, CAE and 3D printing models.
 Different tissues, bones and other parts of the body can be identified using a wide range of segmentation and processing tools in the software.
 Options are also available for integrating CAD and image data, enabling medical device research to be conducted into how CAD-designed implants interact with the human body.
 High-quality CAE models can similarly be used in biomechanics research to simulate movement and the effect of different forces on anatomies.
 An example of this is the US Naval Research Laboratory/Simpleware head model, generated from high-resolution MRI scans and segmented to create data that can be easily meshed to suit specific finite element (FE) applications, such as head impact and concussion.

 Applications for the software have included researching implant positioning, statistical shape analysis, and computational fluid dynamics analysis of blood flow in vascular networks.
 With Simpleware's scripting tools, it is possible to explore the best positioning for hip implants.
 3D models can be used to analyse patellofemoral kinematics.
 Simpleware-generated human body models can be used to simulate the effect of electromagnetic radiation in MRI scanners.
 Other application areas for models created within Simpleware's software environment include simulating transcranial direct current stimulation, and testing electrode placements for treating epilepsy.
 In terms of dental research, evaluations of dental implants have been made by integrating CAD objects with anatomical data and exporting for simulation.